-PhD Psychologist Lynn Bufka, in her article “Making Your New Year’s Resolution Stick,” published on the website of the American Psychological Association, says that
+Ph.D.
+Psychologist Lynn Bufka, in her article “Making Your New Year’s Resolution Stick,” published on the American Psychological Association website, says that

 “setting small, attainable goals throughout the year, instead of a singular, overwhelming goal on January 1 can help you reach whatever it is you strive for.”

-In an article published by Forbes, I learned that there is an emerging body of research led by Stanford University psychologists on willpower and its malleability.
-The researchers found that people
+According to Forbes, there is an emerging body of research led by Stanford University psychologists on willpower and its malleability.
+Researchers found that people

 “performed better or worse [on tests] depending on their belief in the durability of willpower.”

-This is totally in line with what I believe, that the way we speak to ourselves matters.
-I’ve written about this topic in relation to having a positive attitude.
+This is in line with what I believe: how we speak to ourselves matters.

-“You have as much willpower as you think you have, essentially.
-Which means that on some level, your journey toward self-improvement will be a self-fulfilling prophecy.”
+“You have as much willpower as you think you have.
+Your journey toward self-improvement is a self-fulfilling prophecy.”

 It’s all up to us!